 Educational institutions include, University of North Carolina at Greensboro, Greensboro College, North Carolina Agricultural and Technical State University, Guilford Technical Community College, Guilford College, and Bennett College.

-Wyndham Golf Championship, Greensboro Science Center, Greensboro Coliseum Complex, Atlantic Coast Conference headquarters, Wet ‘n Wild Emerald Pointe, Weatherspoon Art Museum, International Civil Rights Museum, Greensboro Symphony, Greensboro Ballet, Triad Stage, and Guilford Battleground Park.
+Local attractions include the Wyndham Golf Championship, Greensboro Science Center, Greensboro Coliseum Complex, Atlantic Coast Conference headquarters, Wet ‘n Wild Emerald Pointe, Weatherspoon Art Museum, International Civil Rights Museum, Greensboro Symphony, Greensboro Ballet, Triad Stage, and Guilford Battleground Park.

 Professional sports teams include the Greensboro Grasshoppers of the South Atlantic Baseball League, Greensboro Swarm of the NBA G League, Carolina Dynamo of the Premier Development Soccer League, and Greensboro Roller Derby.